chenyongrowan/scTIGER/README.md

 ![MyImage](utils/scTIGER.png)

 ## Functionality
+We provide a [YouTube Video](https://youtu.be/BnjeY4xSUVg?si=4MTyzxX2ESmU34eQ) which provides details about how to apply the pipeline to your own data and the potential uses for our pipeline.

 - Cell- and condition-specific GRN inference from paired scRNA-seq datasets
   - High precision and low false positive rates
   - Highly robust against dropout noise